CodeReclaimers/neat-python/docs/config_file.rst

 * *old_threshold*
     The number of generations beyond which species are considered old.
 * *youth_threshold*
-    The number of generations beyond which species are considered young.
+    The number of generations below which species are considered young.
 * *old_penalty*
-    The multiplicative fitness adjustment to be applied to old species' average fitness.
+    The multiplicative fitness adjustment applied to old species' average fitness.
 This value is typically on (0.0, 1.0].
 * *youth_boost*
-    The multiplicative fitness adjustment to be applied to young species' average fitness.
+    The multiplicative fitness adjustment applied to young species' average fitness.
 This value is typically on [1.0, 2.0].
 * *max_stagnation*
     Species that have not shown improvement in more than this number of generations will be considered stagnant and removed.